 “I thought about volunteering, doing therapy, taking up a hobby, traveling — all the usual self-improvement stuff.”
 Nia thought that to be the happier, more whole person she wanted to be, she would have to step out of her comfort zone.
 “But about midway through my first Tony Robbins webinar, I realized: I don’t have to do any of this!”

 It’s a good thing the fickle nothingness that surrounds us all is in charge of Nia’s love life, because she requires very specific traits in a companion.
-“Five-eleven, similar background as me, likes all the same indie bands I do, and TV shows, and Jimmy Fallon; tan, curly hair, dimples; athletic, but not too athletic; no alcohol, ever; hazel or blue eyes; has a really good job and friends who can be my friends.
+“Five-eleven, similar background as me, likes all the same indie bands I do, and TV shows, and Jimmy Fallon; tan, curly hair, dimples; athletic, but not too athletic; no alcohol, ever; hazel eyes; has a really good job and friends who can be my friends.
 Yeah, that’s just off the top of my head.
-Oh, and if he doesn’t live within two miles of me, that’s gonna be a dealbreaker.”
+Oh, and if he doesn’t live within two miles of me, that’s a dealbreaker.”